-It’s time to do some research on other projects out there with similar concepts to Maze VR.
+It’s time to do some research on other projects out there with similar concepts to traVRsal.

 Tea for God

-Definitely the first one I have to name here.
+Definitely one of the firsts I have to name here.
 This is awesome.
 I was a bit set back actually because this project has some of the mechanics I am envisioning as well but the whole setting and game play and vision is radically different so I am relaxed again.
 Technically, it uses portals with mastery.
 I think it is a custom engine, at least from what I could derive from the screenshots.

 I tried the Quest version and I could not make out where rooms are swapped, it’s that good.
 And speaking of, yes there is a Quest version 🙂 I can only recommend to try it out and hope there will be many exciting updates in the future!

 This one is a really great accomplishment.
 You wonder around in a tower trying to find keys of various forms.
 There are some really nice ideas of rotating rooms, creating pathways, gravity inversion, non-transportable barriers, backwards to go forwards and gravity inducing gloves.
 All combined makes for a really nice 30 minutes of play-through.
 The levels are super well designed to make the space appear really big.
 The only big drawback I found is the usage of render texture portals which on the one hand side allows neat tricks like walking through a portal and suddenly being on top of a scene before, but the transitions are clearly visible and produce artifacts.